-The Portuguese wine region is named after the 900-kilometer-long river of the same name steep Hanging with extreme Tilt the vineyards are.
-This springs in the Spanish province of Soria ( Castile and Leon ), flows through as "Duero" northern Spain and then as "Douro" northern Portugal, until finally at the city postage flows into the Atlantic.
-Over 100 kilometers, the river forms the Portuguese-Spanish border; after that, the Port wine area extends just as long in Portugal,
+The Portuguese wine-growing region is named after the roughly 900-kilometer-long river of the same name, along which it is often very named steep Hang with extreme Tilt the vineyards are located.
+This arises in the Spanish province of Soria ( Castile and Leon ), flows through "Northern Spain" as "Duero" and then as "Douro" northern Portugal until it finally reaches the city postage flows into the Atlantic.
+The river forms the Portuguese-Spanish border for over 100 kilometers; after that, the port wine region extends for as long in Portugal,

-Already in 1756 was under the then Prime Minister Marquês de Pombal (1699-1782) to protect the authenticity of the port wine the area Douro as one of the oldest origin protected Wine regions of the world first defined within its borders and later classified as a DOC area.
-However, the “Vinho do Porto” or “Porto” is not named after its Douro origin, but after the port city, from where it is shipped.
-For over two centuries, this applied exclusively to the port.
-Only in 1979 was extended to unsweetened wines.
-Above all, the successes of the famous red wine "Barca Velha" contributed to the winery Ferreira, but later also of the "Redomo" of Niepoort and the "Grande Escolha" of Quinta do Côtto.
+Already in 1756 was under the then Prime Minister Marques de Pombal (1699-1782) to protect the authenticity of the port wine the Douro area as one of the oldest origin protected The world's wine regions were first defined within their boundaries and later classified as a DOC area.
+However, the “Vinho do Porto” or “Porto” is not named after its area of origin Douro, but after the port city from where it is shipped.
+For over two centuries, this was only true for port wine.
+It was only in 1979 that this was extended to unsprit wines.
+Above all, the successes of the famous red wine "Barca Velha" of the winery contributed Ferreira, but later also the "Redomo" by Niepoort and the "Grande Escolha" by Quinta do Côtto.

-Like everyone else waters the river exerts a positive effect on the viticulture or creates for it the condition by the formation of valley slopes.
-It is actually a Doppelappellation, where "Douro = normal wine" and "Porto e Douro = port wine" means.
-In 2001, the classic port wine area Douro (Alto Douro) was declared by UNESCO World Heritage explained.
-Of the nearly 40,000 hectares, 33,000 hectares are classified for port (slate) and 7,000 hectares for normal (granite).
-About half is processed depending on the quality of the vintage but also of the port wine areas as normal wines.
-The grape varieties are virtually the same as for the port.
-The recommended ones must be at least 60%.
-Wines of unauthorized varieties are called Land wines (Vinho Regional) under the name Duriense marketed.
-Many wineries produce both port and regular wines.
+Like everyone waters The river has a positive effect on viticulture or creates the conditions for this by forming valley slopes.
+It is actually a double appellation, whereby "Douro = normal wine" and "Porto e Douro = port wine" means.
+In 2001 the classic port wine range Douro (Alto Douro) was declared a UNESCO World Heritage explained.
+Of the total area of almost 40,000 hectares, 33,000 hectares are classified for port wine (slate soils) and 7,000 hectares for normal wine (granite soils).
+Depending on the quality of the vintage, around half of them are also processed as normal wines by the port wine departments.
+The grape varieties are practically the same as for the port wine.
+The recommended ones must make up at least 60%.
+Wines of non-approved varieties are called country wines (Vinho Regional) under the name Duriense marketed.
+Many wineries produce both port and normal wines.
 See a list of well-known producers under the keyword port wine,